Churchwide

 -

-Preschool Care: Sundays at 9:30 am in Room 117 (infant / toddler); Room 120 (two years and up)
+Preschool Childcare: Sundays in June, July, and August from 9:30 am–noon in Room 117 (infant / toddler); Room 120 (two years and up)

 While adults engage in our impactful Sunday Groups, we provide dedicated childcare for preschoolers.
 During worship services, preschoolers are lovingly cared for in our nursery.
 All paid and volunteer staff who come in contact with children have gone through Pullen’s “Safe Congregation” training and have been background-checked.